ShipChain/transmission/README.md

 ### Dependencies

-Transmission uses [Pipenv](https://pipenv.readthedocs.io/en/latest/) for dependency management.
-Hard dependencies are specified in the [Pipfile](compose/django/Pipfile) and then resolved at build-time into [Pipfile.lock](compose/django/Pipfile.lock).
-The
+Transmission uses [Poetry](https://poetry.eustace.io/docs/) for dependency management.
+Hard dependencies are specified in the [pyproject.toml](pyproject.toml) and then resolved into [poetry.lock](poetry.lock) by manually calling `bin/ddo poetry lock`.
-Pipfile.lock file enumerates every version of every dependency used in a build; this file is checked-in and versioned.
+The poetry.lock file enumerates every version of every dependency used in a build; this file is checked-in and versioned.

-When using the `bin/dc build` command to build your local environment, `pipenv install --dev` will be run as part of the [Dockerfile](compose/django/Dockerfile). **NOTE**: The generated Pipfile.lock will not be copied over to the local working directory until the next time the entrypoint script is run, e.g. during the execution of `bin/dc up` or `bin/docker_tests`.
+After using the `bin/dc build` command to build your local environment, `bin/ddo poetry install` needs to be run in order to install the dependencies inside the virtualenv of the docker container.
+This virtualenv is cached locally in the .virtualenv folder.

+After making a change to pyproject.toml, you will need to run `bin/ddo poetry lock` to update the poetry.lock file.

 ### Configuration